ce n’est pas clair ce que tu veux dire là ! (du moins pour moi)

 You mean, you want current_date_time in commit?
 But it’s already exist with every git commit?

-Maybe I’m missing something, but it seems to me this was a feature request: xit commit -m "my message"
+Maybe I’m missing something, but it seems to me this was a feature request: xit commit -m "my message".

 Right?

-flag to set commit message from the command line.
+yea, looks like it. ie, -m flag to set commit message from the command line.

-flag – in fact, that’s the only way to set the message right now :^D I haven’t implemented a way to write the message in an editor yet.
+There is a -m flag – in fact, that’s the only way to set the message right now :^D I haven’t implemented a way to write the message in an editor yet.

 BTW I fixed some massive performance issues recently, so if anyone tried to clone a repo and couldn’t do so, please try again.
 GOTTA GO FAST, as the great Ricky Bobby once said.